What types of payments are made from an RDSP?

 D = the total of all periodic payments paid, or deemed to have been paid, under certain locked-in annuity contracts, to the plan trust in the calendar year, if applicable.

-How to calculate the non-taxable portion of a DAP
+How to calculate the non-taxable portion of a disability assistance payments (DAP)

 The non-taxable portion of a DAP made to a beneficiary from an RDSP is the lesser of: